Last Updated on September 8, 2021 by Chenée Lewis

 - white chocolate – we’re using white chocolate in two ways in this gluten free blondies recipe!
 First, we’re melting it into the batter itself, to add a fudgy, chewy richness.
 Then, we’re adding chopped white chocolate chunks in just before baking so that each bite has a burst of sweet white chocolate!
 I love baking with Ghirardelli baking bars, but as I mention below, they’re not labeled gluten free.
 So feel free to use any white baking chocolate or white chocolate chips that work for you!

-- brown sugar – adds a rich sweetness and chewy texture to these gluten free blondies!
+- brown sugar – adds a rich sweetness and chewy texture to these gluten-free blondies!

 - eggs – make sure your eggs are room temperature — if you’re in a rush, place them in lukewarm water for about 15 minutes to help them get to room temperature more quickly.

 - vanilla – make sure you check your label to make sure your pure vanilla extract is gluten free before adding it to your blondies.
+Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!

 - almond flour – I definitely recommend Bob’s Red Mill Super-fine Almond Flour for its fine texture that produces a much better result!
 You can also try this recipe with a 1-to-1 gluten free flour.
 I haven’t tested that yet, but let me know how it works for you!